Stuycs-K/project02-shell-09-gabaid-liange-hahk/README.md

 - cd changes the current working directory
 - Quitting the shell with exit or Ctrl+D
 - Redirection and pipes with >, <, and |
+- Can use an input file with commands via ./shell < file.txt

 Attempted features: